 According to the Bureau of Labor Statistics, the average automotive mechanic makes $46,880 a year, or $22.54 per hour.
 Of course, there are a lot of different things that can go into answering the question of how much mechanics make.

-For instance, if you live in the District of Columbia the average automotive mechanic makes far more than $46,000 per year, with the median income settling in at $65,420 per year.
+For instance, if you live in the District of Columbia the average automotive mechanic makes far more than the average, with the median income settling in at $65,420 per year.

-And if you go to West Virginia the average mechanics bring in $32,250 per year.
+And if you go to West Virginia an average mechanic bring in $32,250 per year.
 Other factors include whether you run your own automotive shop, or whether you work at a dealership or at a private repair shop.

 A final factor you’ll want to consider when you’re trying to determine the average auto mechanic’s salary is whether or not the mechanic has ASE certifications.